roothide/Bootstrap/README.md

 ## Building

-Currently, you should build the `.tipa` file yourself, as using random `.tipa` files online (even on GitHub) can be outdated or contain malicious code.
-Please, do not install random `.tipa` files.
+*Warning:* You should build the `.tipa` file yourself, as using untrusted `.tipa` files online (even on GitHub) can be outdated or contain malicious code.
 You can find more information [here](https://www.reddit.com/r/jailbreak/comments/18z28qk/discussion_do_not_use_other_peoples_roothide/).

-If you do not have a Mac, check the FAQ in the Usage section of this README to build with GitHub Actions.
+If you do not have MacOS, check the FAQ in the Usage section of this README to build with GitHub Actions instead.

 You'll need MacOS to build, as you require Xcode.
-Simply having Xcode Command Line Tools is not sufficient.
+Simply having Xcode Command Line Tools is *insufficient*.

 You will need Homebrew installed.
-If you don't have Homebrew installed, run the following command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+If you don't have Homebrew installed, run the following command in your terminal: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

  1. Update your Theos to the RootHide build